Olivia Culpo & Danny Amendola: 5 Fast Facts You Need To Know

 Danny Amendola and Olivia Culpo have been dating for well over a year.
-The New England Patriots wide receiver and the former Miss Universe haven’t taken the next step in their relationship just yet, but they are very much in love.
+The Miamia Dolphins wide receiver and the former Miss Universe were thought to be very serious, but on March 23, it appears Amendola unfollowed Culpo on Instagram.
+Culpo still follows Amendola and still has photos of them together (as recently as March 10), but rumors of a split are plentiful.

+Amendola and Culpo began dating in 2016.
+She was on-hand at Gillette Stadium to watch her guy and his team take on the Jacksonville Jaguars in the AFC Championship.

+“My baby is Mr Clutch!!!
+Go Patriots,” Culpo tweeted, shortly after Amendola scored a touchdown in the fourth quarter.

 Here is what you need to know:

-1. Amendola Attended the Opening of Culpo’s Family’s New Restaurant, The Back 40
+1. Amendola Attended the Opening of Culpo’s Family’s New Restaurant, The Back 40, in August

 A couple of weeks ago, Amendola was on-hand to support his leading lady in Rhode Island.
 Culpo and her family opened their new restaurant, The Back 40, on August 28, as a “soft opening.”
 The eatery is something that Culpo has been super excited about for months.
 She has been updating her social media followers on the progress of the new place and she was ecstatic to finally open.